Gary Weiss: Career

 In 1998, Weiss wrote a Business Week commentary calling for strict limits on leverage, saying "limiting leverage may make some high-tech investment strategies difficult or impossible.
 It might also cut into the derivatives business of banks and Wall Street firms.
-If that's the case--well, so be it."
+If that's the case--well, so be it".

 Weiss's "Mob on Wall Street" and other Business Week stories were praised by then-FBI Director Louis Freeh, in a letter published by Business Week in December 2000.
 Freeh wrote: "Gary Weiss has done our nation an invaluable service by reporting the manipulation of the stock market by elements of organized crime.
-By outlining specific stocks and stock brokerage firms that were controlled by organized crime, he opened the door for FBI investigations in Florida and in New York, and for that we owe him a tremendous debt of gratitude."
+By outlining specific stocks and stock brokerage firms that were controlled by organized crime, he opened the door for FBI investigations in Florida and in New York, and for that we owe him a tremendous debt of gratitude".

 In 2006, Weiss became a founding member of Project Klebnikov, a global media alliance organized by investigative journalist Richard Behar investigating the July 2004 murder of Paul Klebnikov, editor-in-chief of the Russian edition of Forbes magazine, and continuing the investigative work that he started.

-From November 2006 through March 2008 Weiss was a columnist for Forbes.com.
+From November 2006 through March 2008, Weiss was a columnist for Forbes.

 Weiss has been a contributor to The New York Times op-ed page and to Salon.
 In 2007 he criticized Overstock.com CEO Patrick Byrne and his campaign against naked short selling in numerous articles.

 From October 2008 until 2010 Weiss was an editor for Condé Nast Portfolio.
-After the closing of Portfolio, Weiss continued to write for the Portfolio website, writing a weekly column, "The Weiss File," through December 2010.
+After the closing of Portfolio, Weiss continued to write for the Portfolio website, writing a weekly column, "The Weiss File", through December 2010.
+Weiss was co-founder with Richard Behar of The Mideast Reporter, leaving in November 2015.
+It became inactive in 2018 due to lack of financial support and closed in March 2025.

 Books

 Born to Steal (2003) focuses on Mafia-linked stockbroker Louis Pasciuto and Wall Street firms infiltrated by organized crime in the 1990s.

 Wall Street Versus America (2006) is an "attack, using humor and ridicule" on the morality of Wall Street, its regulators and the financial press.
 The book is critical of hedge funds, mutual funds, the Wall Street securities arbitration process, the New York Stock Exchange, and former Securities and Exchange Commission chairmen Arthur Levitt and William H. Donaldson.
 The book is also critical of campaigns against naked short selling, and takes a dim view of much financial journalism.
 Weiss singled out Bear Stearns in his criticism, and his comments on anti-naked-shorting activists provoked threats.

 Ayn Rand Nation (2012) is an analysis of Ayn Rand's philosophy of Objectivism and its influence on the political and economic environment in the United States.
-George Monbiot, writing in The Guardian, argues that Weiss shows in the book that Rand 'has become to the new right what Karl Marx once was to the left: a demigod at the head of a chiliastic cult.'
+George Monbiot, writing in The Guardian, argues that Weiss shows in the book that Rand 'has become to the new right what Karl Marx once was to the left: a demigod at the head of a chiliastic cult'.